-The 3C facility was a water treatment plant that was replaced with water storage tank and pump station in 2010.
+The 3C facility was a water treatment plant that was replaced with a water storage tank and pump station in 2010.
 The pump station is supplied with water from the City of Hollywood.
 The facility includes the following:

-- 1.5-million-gallon ground storage tank. - Pump building that includes the following: - Three horizontal split case motor driven pumps equipped with VFDs. - Sodium hypochlorite room containing sodium hypochlorite storage and feed system along with a water softening system and softened water storage tank intended for diluting the sodium hypochlorite from 12% to 6% to minimize sodium hypochlorite degradation. - Ammonia storage room containing anhydrous ammonia storage and feed system. - Diesel engine generator on 650-gallon belly tank. - Air-conditioned electrical room containing VFDs, motor control center, main distribution panelboard, automatic transfer switch and remote telemetry unit control panel.

-- Control valve vault containing altitude valve and plug valve with electrical actuator to control tank filling. - Meter vault no. 1 that includes a magnetic flow meter to measure the water supplied by the City of Hollywood. - Meter vault no. 2 that includes a magnetic flow meter to measure the water conveyed by the pump station into the 3C water distribution system. - The facility is equipped with a SCADA system to allow staff to monitor and control the facility from the 3A control room.
+- 1.5-million-gallon ground storage tank. - Pump building that includes the following: - Three horizontal split case motor driven pumps equipped with VFDs. - Sodium hypochlorite room containing sodium hypochlorite storage and feed system along with a water softening system and softened water storage tank intended for diluting the sodium hypochlorite from 12% to 6% to minimize sodium hypochlorite degradation. - Ammonia storage room contains liquid anhydrous ammonia storage and feed system. - Diesel engine generator on 650-gallon belly tank. - Air-conditioned electrical room containing VFDs, motor control center, main distribution panelboard, automatic transfer switch and remote telemetry unit control panel. - Control valve vault containing altitude valve and plug valve with electrical actuator to control tank filling. - Meter vault no. 1 that includes a magnetic flow meter to measure the water supplied by the City of Hollywood. - Meter vault no. 2 that includes a magnetic flow meter to measure the water conveyed by the pump station into the 3C water distribution system. - The facility is equipped with a SCADA system to allow staff to monitor and control the facility from the 3A control room.

-The 3C storage and pumping facility was inspected April 14, 2023.
+The 3C storage and pumping facility was inspected May 14, 2024.
 In general, the 3C facility appeared to be in good condition.
 Observations from the site visit are provided below.

 - The exterior walls of the water tank appeared to be in good condition. - The exterior paint on the water tank was in poor condition.
-Repainting efforts are currently in the bid phase. - High service pumps No. 1 and No. 2, along with associated motor and valves, appeared to be in good condition and working.
-New check valves were installed, and the motors of pumps No. 1 and No. 2 were replaced. - High service pump No. 3 along with associated motor and valves appeared to be in good condition and working.
-Pump No. 3 and the motor were recently replaced and rehabilitated. - The sodium hypochlorite storage tanks were in good condition.
-A ladder installed on the outside of the tank had major corrosion and rust. - The sodium hypochlorite transfer/tank mixing pumps appeared to be in good condition.
-At the time of inspection, all hypochlorite systems were online. - The water softening system was not being utilized at the time of inspection. - The sodium hypochlorite system control panel appeared to be in good condition. - The County plans on installing a LAS system in 2023 to replace the anhydrous ammonia system.
-At the time of inspection, the new LAS system was under construction. - The diesel engine generator appeared to be in good condition. - The VFDs, motor control center, main distribution panelboard, automatic transfer switch and remote telemetry unit control panel appeared to be in good condition. - The pump building exterior appeared to be in good condition. - Exhaust fans were in good condition aside from leakage due to rain intrusion.
-County staff addressed and resolved the issue.
+Repainting of tank exterior is currently in the bid phase; other rehabilitation efforts are priority over the repainting. - HSPs No. 1 and No. 2, along with associated motor and valves, appeared to be in good condition and working.
+New check valves were previously installed, and the motors of pumps.
+The motor for pump No. 2 was recently rebuilt. - HSP No. 3 along with associated motor and valves could not be assessed due to the pump being offline and removed undergoing rehabilitation.
+Pump No. 3 needs a new pump, and new motor.
+All these items are currently in the process of being rehabilitated. - The sodium hypochlorite storage tanks were in good condition.
+A ladder installed on the outside of the tank continues to have major corrosion and rust.

+- The sodium hypochlorite transfer/tank mixing pumps appeared to be in good condition.
+At the time of inspection, all hypochlorite systems were online and operating. - The water softening system was not being utilized at the time of inspection, and there are no plans for it to be used. - The sodium hypochlorite system control panel appeared to be in good condition. - The LAS system completed installation in the previous year and is currently online and in use.
+This system also included two 60-gallon storage tanks. - The diesel engine generator appeared to be in good condition.
+A new harness was installed on the generator and the gas tank was repainted. - The VFDs, motor control center, main distribution panelboard, automatic transfer switch and remote telemetry unit control panel still appeared to be in good condition.
+At the time of the inspection, all electronics and VFD related to pump No. 3 are locked out for safety purposes. - The pump building exterior appeared to be in good condition. - Exhaust fans were in good condition.